 Special crossing cheques are a security feature that adds an extra layer of protection to cheques, limiting their negotiability and reducing the risk of fraud and unauthorized access to funds.
 If you are unsure about the proper use of special crossing of cheques, it is advisable to seek advice from your bank or financial institution.

 Get home loans without hefty paperwork through NoBroker Read More: Can I get home loan on power of attorney?
 Need information about home Loan?
-How much CIBIL score is required for a home loan?Shifting, House?
+How much CIBIL score is required for a home loan?Your Feedback Matters!
+How was this Answer?

 ✔